MissVeronica/UM-Login-Status-Validation/README.md

 Clear of the user UM cache and refresh loading of cache added.

-Account_status test for status = 'approved' added.
+Account_status test for status = 'approved' added and allowed to login.

 All other status values including pre-defined UM values are rejected login.